(PHS - click to enlarge)

 These are some of my memories of growing up in Payette in the 50s and 60s.

-My dad was the manager of the First Security Bank, the only bank in town until I was in high school.
+My dad was the manager of the First Security Bank at the corner of Main and Center (which became Wells Fargo), the only bank in town until I was in high school.
 When I was a little kid, other kids were under the impression that as manager he "owned" the bank and that we were rich.
 Perhaps in the 1800s the banks were owned by the people who ran them (see my clock story) but by our time most banks were owned by corporations.
-Of course I didn't try to correct this misconception.
+Of course I didn't try to correct this misconception, and preferred to let people think of me as a "rich" kid.

-A crazy incident that happened to me in high school involved Mrs. Inez Driscoll, whom most (all?) of us had for English as Sophomores.
+A crazy incident that happened to me in high school involved Mrs. Inez Driscoll, whom most (or all?) of us had for English as Sophomores.
 One time she sent me to the principal's office as discipline and forgot she had done so.
-Mrs. Driscoll was explaining synonyms and antonyms to the class and she said, "Write this down.
-Synonyms are words which mean the opposite, and Antonyms are words which mean the same."
-I immediately knew she had said it backwards, so being the bold, assertive (argumentative) student that I was I said, "Mrs. Driscoll, you said it wrong.
-Synonyms are words which mean the SAME, and Antonyms are words which mean the OPPOSITE."
+Mrs. Driscoll was explaining SYNONYMS and ANTONYMS to the class and she said, "Write this down.
+SYNONYMS are words which mean the opposite, and ANTONYMS are words which mean the same."
+I immediately knew she had said it backwards, so being the bold, assertive (argumentative?) student that I was I said, "Mrs. Driscoll, you said it wrong.
+SYNONYMS are words which mean the same, and ANTONYMS are words which mean the opposite."
 She said, "Eric, be quiet.
 I am teaching this class."
 We went back and forth a few times and she finally said, "Go to the office!
 Now!"
 I left the classroom and went to the principal's office, and when I walked in Mr. Todd (the principal) said, "Eric, now what are you in here for?"
 (Mr. Todd and I fought many battles!)
 I expained how she had said it backwards, and he agreed with me so he and I walked back to Mrs. Driscoll's classroom to straighten it out.
 When we walked in she said, "Eric!
 Where have you been?"
 (She had forgotten the incident already.)
 I reminded her that she had sent me to the office and she said, "Sit down.
 OK class, let's continue."
-Mr. Todd (in one the few instances of him EVER being on my side) said, "Mrs. Driscoll, Eric says you and he disagree about the definitions of Synonyms and Antonyms.
+Mr. Todd (in one the few instances of him EVER being on my side) said, "Mrs. Driscoll, Eric says you and he disagree about the definitions of SYNONYMS and ANTONYMS.
 Can you give us the definitions please."
-Mrs. Driscoll says, "Well of course—Synonyms are words which mean the same, and Antonyms are words which mean the opposite."
+Mrs. Driscoll says, "Well of course—SYNONYMS are words which mean the same, and ANTONYMS are words which mean the opposite."
 Mr. Todd says, "That's right.
 Eric, sit down."
 I am very exasperated and I say, "That's not what you said last time!
 Class—I know you all wrote down what she said in your notebooks and I know you will have it backwards.
 Would someone please repeat what she said the first time."
 I got no response from my classmates (nobody was going to stand up to Mrs. Driscoll), so I had to humbly sit down and pretend that I was the one who was wrong.
 Despite our clashes I enjoyed having Mrs. Driscoll as a teacher because she was such a character.
+I also had her for Art one year (where one of her students drew a vagina and told her it was a flower when it was put up on the wall for all her classes to see!).

 I went out for football in 8th grade (1961), the first year the junior high had a team.
 We started out wearing equipment that the school must